BestTimesToVisit.com Logo

 Frequently Asked Questions

-You absolutely have to wander through the Patershol district.
-It's a maze of incredibly well-preserved medieval streets with charming, often surprisingly affordable, restaurants tucked away.
-It feels like stepping back in time, and it's a local favorite for a cozy evening meal away from the main squares.
+You absolutely must wander through the Patershol district.
+It's a maze of incredibly charming, narrow medieval streets with some of the city's oldest houses, and it's packed with fantastic, unpretentious restaurants.
+It feels like stepping back in time, and it's where you'll find some of the most authentic local dining experiences.

-How easy is it to get around Ghent without a car, and what's the best way to navigate?
+Is it easy to get around Ghent without a car, and what's the best way to navigate?

 Are there any local customs or etiquette I should be aware of as a visitor?

-Belgians are generally polite and appreciate a 'goedendag' (good day) or 'bonjour' when entering shops or restaurants.
-Tipping isn't mandatory as service is usually included, but rounding up the bill or leaving a small extra for exceptional service is always appreciated.
-Also, remember that Belgium has three official languages (Dutch, French, and German), but in Ghent, you'll primarily hear Dutch (Flemish), though most people in tourist areas speak excellent English.
+Belgians, including Ghent locals, generally appreciate politeness and a bit of formality.
+A simple 'Goedendag' (good day) or 'Bonjour' when entering shops and restaurants goes a long way.
+Also, while tipping isn't mandatory as service is usually included, rounding up the bill or leaving a small extra for exceptional service is always appreciated.

 How many days do you need in Ghent, Belgium?